dom96/nimkernel/readme.markdown

 * A ``writeString`` function which shows a string on screen in a specified position.
-* A ``rainbow`` function which shows a string with a rainbow-like text background and foreground color differentiation in a specified position.
+* A ``rainbow`` function which shows a string with a rainbow-like text foreground color differentiation in a specified position.
 * Some simple error handling by implementing Nimrod system.nim's ``panic`` function.
 * Support for 16 colors with a brilliant type safe API!

 ![](http://picheta.me/images/nimkernel2.png)

+**Note**: The error at the bottom is intentional, it is used to show that the error handling works properly.

 ## Setup